 Species that are not absorbed so significantly – like bicarbonate ions – are better at buffering moves towards the upside, since they provide a weak acid to react with plant secretions without providing a very significant source of anions for the plant to absorb and exchange for more basic species.

 This exact same logic can be applied to positive ions that are easily absorbed by plants.
-Adding ammonium generally causes strong increases in the pH due to plants exchanging ammonium with hydronium ions.
+Adding ammonium generally causes strong decreases in the pH due to plants exchanging ammonium with hydronium ions.
 However this effect can be compensated by adding things that cause upside drifts either through absorption or through buffering effects.
 Adding ammonium citrate to a nutrient solution causes a rather balanced effect due to both the ammonium and citrate absorption/buffering compensating.

 The media is also very important to consider as non-neutral behavior will tend to strongly drift pH due to the mass of the media within the hydroponic setup.
 To prevent this problem it is not uncommon to treat media with a buffer before use, although this can become prohibitively expensive quickly if large volumes of media are used.
 It is more common to deal with the quirks of the media using nutrient solution chemistry.
 To get an idea of how your media affects pH you can let your media soak in nutrient solution and notice how pH evolves as a function of time.
 If the pH increases or decreases you’ll get an idea of what you should expect and the think about how you might want to handle it.